MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-about-modeling-olap-cubes-in-management-packs.md

 |IntermediateMeasureGroup|Yes|String|The intermediate measure group to create the many\-to\-many relationship|

 ## KPI
  Organizations and businesses can use key performance indicators \(KPIs\) to quickly estimate the health of an enterprise by measuring its progress toward a predefined goal.
 Each KPI has a target value and an actual value.
 The target value is a quantitative goal that is critical to the success of the organization.
 Large amounts of data are filtered to one discrete value that can be used to monitor performance and progress towards goals and benchmarks.
-Some examples of KPIs are a college having a goal that 90% of their students graduate within four years or a basketball team with a goal of causing the opposing team to shoot less than 50 percent for a game.
+Some examples of KPIs are a college having a goal that 90% of their students graduate within four years or a basketball team with a goal of causing the opposing team to shoot less than 50&nbsp;percent for a game.
 You can use a scorecard to show a group of KPIs, providing in one instantaneous snapshot the overall health of a business.
 The following is an example KPI:

 ```
 <KPI ID="IncidentResolutiuonKpi" >